wdangds/blog/content/Notes/Introduction to Network Models/Networks, Crowds, and Markets/Central Themes and Topics.md

 > 2. **Direct Benefit (Network Effects)**: There is a direct benefit to aligning one's behavior with others, regardless of whether the decision is optimal.
 For social media sites, value increases as more people join (more content, wider audience). **Network effects** amplify success, creating a "rich-get-richer" feedback process that is characteristic of the aggregate distribution of popularity.

 ![[network-dynamic-population.png]]
-Fig: Cascading adoption of a new technology or service (in this case, the social-networking site MySpace in 2005-2006) can be the result of individual incentives to use the most widespread technology --- either based on the informational effects of seeing many other people adopt the technology, or the direct benefits of adopting what many others are already using.
+<small>Fig: Cascading adoption of a new technology or service (in this case, the social-networking site MySpace in 2005-2006) can be the result of individual incentives to use the most widespread technology --- either based on the informational effects of seeing many other people adopt the technology, or the direct benefits of adopting what many others are already using.</small>

 ## VI.
 Network Dynamics: Structural Effects
 When individuals are motivated to adopt the behavior of their immediate neighbors, **cascading** effects can result, spreading outward from a small set of initial adopters.